ryanphung/carbon-estimator/README.md

 1. Duplicate the sample [Google sheet](https://docs.google.com/spreadsheets/d/18k_xx-K2UyOLkZUz3C-qf840aNaab1B6xElDdszeMS8/).
 1. Publish your new Google sheet: Google Sheet menu > File > Publish to the web.
 You'll get a link that look similar to this: `https://docs.google.com/spreadsheets/d/18k_xx-K2UyOLkZUz3C-qf840aNaab1B6xElDdszeMS8/pubhtml`
-1. Copy and pase the link into the file `app/router.js` at this part:
+1. Copy and paste the link into the file `app/router.js` at this part:

         ...
         $tabletopProvider.setTabletopOptions({